0xtengu/workshops/linux_rootkits/foundations.md

     [✓] You know how to debug with printk and dmesg

-Next we'll explore how rootkits use these fundamentals to intercept system calls and modify kernel behavior in userland and kernel space.
+Next we'll explore how rootkits use these fundamentals to intercept system calls and modify kernel behavior in userland.

             ▐
             ▜▀ ▞▀▖▛▀▖▞▀▌▌ ▌